Imoleayo64/IbrahimAjalaJuly2025Cohort-Hackathon1/README.md

 - **Challenge:** PLP Academy July 2025 Hackathon
 - **Track:** Software Engineering
 - **Submitted by:** Ibrahim Ajala
+Thanks to PLP for this amazing opportunity 🥰
 ---

 > “If you stay ready, you don’t have to get ready.”